-- 3.33 While we appreciate that a very small south eastern corner of the Hardwick site is located within parcel HA8 as indicated on figure 2 we have not reassessed this area as a distinct parcel as we do not agree that this corner of the Hardwick site is any different than parcel HA4.
-It was assessed as equal to its contributions to the Green Belt and harm if released as parcel HA4.
+- 3.33 While we appreciate that a very small south eastern corner of the Hardwick site is located within parcel HA8 (refer to figure 2) we have not reassessed this area as a distinct parcel as we do not support the view that this corner of the Hardwick site is distinct from parcel HA4.
+Parcel HA8 was assessed equally to parcel HA4 in terms of to its contributions to the Green Belt and harm if released.
 However, this small section of HA8 lies to the north of the riparian woodland belt adjacent to Bin Brook and the tree lined section of hedgerow that forms the Hardwick site's eastern boundary.
 For these reasons we feel it is more sensible to attribute this section to HA4. - 3.34 Furthermore, we feel that the separation between parcel HA4 and HA8 should more sensibly have followed the line of the Bin Brook.
 In this way, rather than having a diagonal division between parcels running across open farmland, that doesn't even follow the ridge line, the brook would have been used to divide them, with the south eastern slopes of the gault clay ridge located in parcel HA4 and north eastern slopes within parcel HA8.
 See figure 4.